bborbe/kafka/README.md

-# Validation
+# Kafka

-This repo contains helps for validation objects.
+This repo contains helps for kafka objects.